-We used PLINK 1.05 (Purcell et al. 2007) to filter the combined dataset to include only SNPs on the 22 autosomal chromosomes with minor allele frequency >1% and genotyping success over 97%.
-Because background linkage disequilibrium (LD) can affect both PCA (Patterson et al. 2006) and "structure-like" analysis (Alexander et al. 2009) we thinned the dataset by excluding SNPs unique to either of the two Illumina platforms, SNPs from mtDNA, X and Y chromosomes and removing one SNP of a pair in a strong LD r^2 >0.4 in a window of 2,000 SNPs (sliding the window by 25 SNPs at a time), the combined data set had data for 215,729 SNPs that were used in subsequent analyses.
-For PCA we generated an additional dataset with the same filters but excluding the African samples yielding a matrix of 631 samples by 189,512 SNPs.
-We carried out PC analysis using smartpca program (with default settings) of the EIGENSOFT package (Patterson et al. 2006) to capture genetic variation described by the first 10 PCs.
-The fraction of total variation described by a PC is the ratio of its eigenvalue to the sum of all eigenvalues (Figure 3A).
+Principal Component and Admixture Analyses of Genome-Wide SNP Data analysis (PCA) (Patterson et al. 2006) and "structure-like" analysis (Alexander et al. 2009), we thinned the data set by excluding SNPs unique to either of the two Illumina platforms, SNPs from mtDNA, X, and Y chromosomes and removing one SNP of a pair in a strong LD $r^2 > 0.4$ in a window of 2,000 SNPs (sliding the window by 25 SNPs at a time), the combined data set had data for 215,729 SNPs that were used in subsequent analyses.
+For PCA, we generated an additional data set with the same filters but excluding the African samples yielding a matrix of 631 samples by 189,512 SNPs.